 A critical component to any company’s success comes from outlining a purpose and vision.
 While most organizations have mission statements, many haven’t taken the one step further to define the values of the company’s culture.

-When, for example, Zappos was in its first few months, the employees came together to define the core values from which they developed their culture, brand, and business strategies.
-With points such as “create fun and a little weirdness,” the input from Zappos’ employees was the most valuable component in creating the kind of positive and encouraging work environment they were excited to be in.
+For example, when Zappos was in its first few months, the employees came together to define their core values.
+From here, they developed their culture, brand, and business strategies, which was clearly successful.
+With points such as “create fun and a little weirdness,” the input from Zappos’ employees was the backbone for a positive and encouraging workplace environment.

 Probably every office has at least one person that the whole company points to as “the problem.”
 This doesn’t come from a mentality of blame, but rather from acknowledging that a person with a negative attitude and poor work ethic truly does affect daily operation and stunts company growth.
 But what can be done about such a person, short of firing them?